 - Counseling, Testing and Career Services Office

-- Educational Services Office
+- Office of Educational Services

 - Allen Campus, Perryton

-- FPC Dalhart Center
+- Rahll Campus, Dalhart

 - FPC Cosmetology, Dumas

 - FPC Cosmetology, Hereford

+- Faculty Offices

 Financial Records

 - Business Office

 - Student Financial Services Office

 - Library

 Directory Information

 Under P. L. 93-380, the college is authorized to release directory information to the general public without the written consent of the student.
 A student may request that all or any of the general information be withheld from the public by making a written request to the Office of Educational Services by the last official day to register for a given semester.
 The request will apply only to the current enrollment period.
 The following information is considered directory information: